 Frontiers and Hosted Journals reserve the right to remove any content, and to retract peer-reviewed articles, which in its view breach any applicable conditions and/or which they or we consider to be inappropriate in any way.
 Such removal does not entitle the author to reimbursement of APCs.

 Frontiers and owners of Hosted Journals are not liable for the acts or statements of others.

 We have mediation processes for settling disputes related to articles, and we mutually promise to exhaust those possibilities prior to commencing any judicial dispute resolution mechanisms.

-All content submitted to Frontiers, whether or not peer-reviewed, must comply with these rules.
+All content submitted to any Website, whether or not peer-reviewed, must comply with these rules.
 This is your responsibility when you submit any article or content.

 All content must:

 be accurate or be genuinely believed to be accurate after duly rigorous investigation

 only state opinions which are genuinely held

 comply with all generally accepted scientific and academic norms and with all accepted citation rules and norms, and must give appropriate credit for contributions